 Preheat oven to 400 degrees

 Place corn in a bowl.
 Add olive oil and salt and pepper and toss to coat.
 Line a large sheet pan with parchment paper.
 Distribute corn on the sheet pan.
-Cook 30 minutes, stirring every 10 minutes.
-Cook until corn starts to turn golden.
+Cook 30-40 minutes, stirring every 10 minutes.
+Cook until corn just starts to turn golden.
+Don't over cook corn or it will become too chewy.
+Fresh sweet corn browns sooner than frozen.

 Meanwhile in a large bowl combine the remaining ingredients.
 Once the corn is roasted and has cooled a bit, add the corn to this bowl and gently stir to combine flavors.